-The College nurseries provide a high quality educational and social experience for children aged 6 months to 7 years within a caring environment.
+The College nurseries provide a high quality educational and social experience for children aged 6 months to 7 years within a caring environment and have been graded 'Outstanding' by Ofsted in December 2015.

 The nurseries are open to all parents who live, work or study within the wider community.